-In 2010, the Company experienced the highest level of overall activity in its history and the pace of exploration and development of the SESA 46 property portfolio is expect to accelerate into Q3 and Q4 and all of 2011.
-The Cascadero-Coralbrook SESA Operating Agreement expired on July 17th 2010 and is being restructured as a 50/50 Joint Venture.
+In 2010, the Company experienced the highest level of overall activity in its history and the pace of exploration and development of the SESA 46 property portfolio was expected to accelerate into Q3 and Q4 and all of 2011.
+The Cascadero-Coralbrook SESA Operating Agreement expired on July 17th 2010 and was restructured as a 50/50 Joint Venture, which was effective October 10th 2010.
 Julio Carvalho represents Coralbrook Ltd. (50% of SHL) and Bill McWilliam represents Cascadero Copper (50%).